s1ddok/Sardonyx/README.md

 - [ ] Normalize node/graph names to be valid Swift identifiers
 - [ ] Provide Sardonyx-as-a-library experience for users to provide their own custom converters
 - [x] Support node sequence folding (like inject subsequent RELU into previous Conv node's activation)
-- [ ] Support other scalar types outside of Float for S4TF
+- [ ] Support other scalar types outside of Float (i.e. Float16 and quantized weights)
-- [ ] Introduce a Metal Performance Shaders backend
+- [x] Introduce a Metal Performance Shaders backend
 - [ ] Generate a Swift Package instead of a `.swift` and `.data` files
 - [ ] Generation customization: provide custom input names, custom access level, additional outputs and more

 ## Dependencies

 I use `SwiftProtobuf` to generate 100% Swift *ONNX* bindings and official `Swift Argument Parser` for CLI.
+Some generated models require help classes to run, I provide them in this repo.

 ## Build and Run

 Currently I started with an `xcodeproj` setup but `Package.swift` will be introduced shortly.
 In order to run the tool on your own model you have to provide at least two arguments in a `Scheme` settings, i.e.:

 ![image](https://i.imgur.com/NmWnKZN.png)

+You have to specify target platform by `--target-platform` option.
+Currently it acceps `s4tf` or `mps` value.

+### S4TF

 I tested this tool on [VGG-16](https://github.com/onnx/models/blob/master/vision/classification/vgg/model/vgg16-7.onnx), [VGG-19](https://github.com/onnx/models/blob/master/vision/classification/vgg/model/vgg19-7.onnx) and [MobileNetV2](https://github.com/onnx/models/blob/master/vision/classification/mobilenet/model/mobilenetv2-7.onnx) from official ONNX model-zoo.
 Please don't expect it to work on anything else for now.
 You check support layer list to see whether or not you can convert your model now